-We conducted experiments on artificial TORCS \cite{Lee21a} and real-world CULane/LLAMAS \cite{Pan18,Beh19} data sets; the corresponding statistics are summarized in Table IV.
-The customized TORCS data set has joint labels for all tasks, whereas the original CULane/LLAMAS data set only contained lane line labels.
-Thus, we annotated each CULane/LLAMAS image with traffic object bounding boxes to imitate the TORCS data.
-The resulting numbers of labeled traffic objects in the TORCS/CULane/LLAMAS data set were approximately 30K/80K/29K.
-To determine anchor boxes for the detection task, the $k$-means algorithm \cite{Mac67} was applied to partition ground truth boxes.
-Nevertheless, the CULane and LLAMAS data sets still lacked the ego vehicle's angle labels; therefore, these data sets could only be used for comparing segmentation and detection tasks.
-The ratio of the number of images used in the training phase to that used in the test phase was approximately 10 for both data sets, as in our previous works \cite{Lee21a, Lee22}.
-Recall/average precision (AP; IoU was set to 0.5) \cite{Lia22}, recall/F1 score \cite{Zou20}, and accuracy/mean absolute error (MAE) \cite{Lee21a} were used to evaluate model performance in detection, segmentation, and pose tasks, respectively.
+We conducted experiments on the artificial TORCS \cite{Lee21a} and real-world CULane \cite{Pan18} and LLAMAS \cite{Beh19} datasets.
+The summary statistics of the datasets are presented in Table IV.
+The customized TORCS dataset has joint labels for all tasks, whereas the original CULane/LLAMAS dataset only contained lane line labels.
+Thus, we annotated each CULane and LLAMAS image with traffic object bounding boxes to mimic the TORCS dataset.
+Correspondingly, the TORCS, CULane, and LLAMAS datasets had approximately 30 K, 80 K, and 29 K labeled traffic objects, respectively.
+To determine anchor boxes for the detection task, the $k$-means algorithm \cite{Mac67} was applied to partition the ground truth boxes.
+The CULane and LLAMAS datasets lack ego vehicle angle labels; therefore, these datasets could only be used for evaluations in segmentation and detection tasks.
+The ratio of the number of images used in the training phase to that used in the test phase was approximately 10 for all datasets, as in our previous works \cite{Lee21a, Lee22}.
+Recall/average precision (AP; IoU was set to 0.5), recall/F1 score, and accuracy/mean absolute error (MAE) were used to evaluate model performance in detection, segmentation, and pose tasks, respectively.